-- 4.1 The curriculum should ideally be delivered by interdisciplinary teams in order that the subject matter of the degree is integrated and the student is provided with the knowledge and experience that will facilitate an understanding of the key aspects of the manufacture, preparation, quality control, distribution, actions and uses of medicines including outcome analysis. - 4.2 The Curriculum should be guided by but not limited to the indicative syllabus shown in Appendix A of this document.1 - 4.3 Sufficient time should be allocated over the whole period of the Degree Programme to enable the formation of an appropriate ethical and professional approach to practice and this process should begin early in the first year.
-Appropriate assessment of this attribute shall also take place throughout the Degree Programme. - 4.4 Sufficient time should be allocated over the whole period of the Degree Programme to develop knowledge and understanding of pharmacy law and its interpretation and application to practice. - 4.5 The curriculum should provide a thorough training in research methods applicable to scientific and health research.
-The Degree Programme includes in the final year a significant laboratory-based or practice-based research project that meets the requirements of a level 8 degree programme on the National Framework of Qualifications. - 4.6 Where appropriate and possible, the curriculum should be reinforced by practice experience that is designed to integrate the student's experience gained with their study of pharmaceutical science and the disciplines relevant to the practice of pharmacy. - 4.7 The curriculum must comply with the various minimum legal requirements at national and European level (see Appendix B).2 The curriculum must take account of the recommendations of the Advisory Committee on Pharmaceutical Training (European Commission, 1995).
-In this respect, a curriculum compliant with the European Credit Transfer and Accumulation System (ECTS) meets the total hours requirement of these recommendations.
+- 4.1 The curriculum should ideally be delivered by interdisciplinary teams in order that the subject matter of the degree is integrated (i.e. combining and coordinating all components in a cohesive manner) and delivered in a patient-focussed manner.
+The student must be provided with the knowledge and experience that will facilitate an understanding of the key regulatory and scientific aspects of the manufacture, preparation, quality control, distribution, actions, application and evidence-based use of medicines by patients, to include health screening, health promotion and pharmaceutical care. - 4.2 The Curriculum should be guided by but not limited to the indicative syllabus shown in Appendix A of this document.
+The curriculum should take account of, and be responsive to, developments in pharmaceutical science and services and in pharmacy practice. - 4.3 Sufficient time should be allocated over the whole period of the Degree Programme to enable the formation of an appropriate ethical and professional approach to practice and this process should begin early in the first year.
+Appropriate assessment of this attribute shall also take place throughout the Degree Programme. - 4.4 Sufficient time should be allocated over the whole period of the Degree Programme to develop knowledge and understanding of pharmacy law and its interpretation and application to practice and to develop knowledge and understanding of the health sector in Ireland. - 4.5 The curriculum should provide appropriately comprehensive training in research methods applicable to scientific and health research.
+The Degree Programme includes in the final year a significant laboratory-based or practice-based research project that meets the requirements of a level 8 degree programme on the National Framework of Qualifications. - 4.6 Where appropriate and possible, the curriculum should be reinforced by practice experience that is designed to integrate the student's experience gained with their study of pharmaceutical, biomedical and social sciences and the disciplines relevant to the practice of pharmacy.